iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/the-floor-plan.md

 ## PDFs as floor plan:

 It is possible to use a PDF as floor plan by [importing it](../getting-started/importing-pdfs.md).
-If the project already contains a PDF, it is possible to toggle its [visibility ](../getting-started/pdf-visibility.md)or [delete ](../getting-started/delete-pdfs.md)it.
-It can be replaced by [importing ](../getting-started/importing-pdfs.md)another PDF.
+If the project already contains a PDF, it is possible to toggle its [visibility](../getting-started/pdf-visibility.md) or [delete](../getting-started/delete-pdfs.md) it via the [hierarchy panel](../user-interface/hierarchy-panel.md).

+{% hint style="warning" %}
+Please note that this is a legacy feature and only applies to older plan files in which PDF files were saved as a floor plan beforehand.
+{% endhint %}